tmanabc123/ADS122C05/README.md

 For anything lower thatn 2^23, the voltage is positive.
 In either case, calculating the actual voltage from the register value is very straightfoward

-* Converting the adc reading to a voltage
+**Converting the ADC reading to a voltage**\
+Reminder: If you want to measure a negative voltage, Make sure to use a bipolar power supply (AVSS=-2.5v, AVDD=2.5v)
 ```Python
 # A function for reading the actual voltage
 def read_voltage(n=0):